robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_05/notes_week_05.md

 COPY net_server.py net_server.py

 # Expose the TCP port our server listens on
-EXPOSE 5000
+EXPOSE 5055

 # Command to run when the container starts
-CMD ["./venv/bin/python3", "net_server.py"]
+CMD ["./venv/bin/python3", "-u", "net_server.py"]
 ```

 **To build the Docker image (an immutable snapshot):**
 `docker build -t ece465-server -f Dockerfile.server .`

 **To run the container:**
-`docker run -d -p 5000:5000 --name my_coordinator ece465-server`
+`docker run -d -p 5055:5055 --name my_coordinator ece465-server`

-At this point, you have an isolated Python Coordinator listening on port 5000.
+At this point, you have an isolated Python Coordinator listening on port 5055.
 It doesn't matter what OS the host machine is running, the container guarantees it executes consistently.

 ---